 What Appraisers Do

-AIC Designated Members play an important role in the real property market by providing unbiased appraisal, review, consulting, reserve fund planning, machinery and equipment and mass appraisal valuations.
+AIC Designated Members play an important role in the real property market by providing independent appraisal, review, consulting, reserve fund planning, machinery and equipment and mass appraisal valuations.

 Their opinions of market value are based on comprehensive research and analysis and are critical to the decision-making process of property owners, businesses, investors, governments and other professionals during real property portfolio planning and transactions.